COVID-19 made the divide visible

 Building in Bela keeps the work close to real community conditions instead of designing from a distance and hoping it translates later.

-WANG’s public story begins in 2012 with grassroot programs in Lasbela; the first public website followed in 2014 (see the Welcome Blog).
-Today it operates as a registered non-profit; WALI (2021) is the innovation lab that delivers camps and field programs in Lasbela.
+WANG grew from Ahmed Abad Wang into a registered non-profit platform with clean audit history and public programs since 2012; the first public website followed in 2014 (see the Welcome Blog).
+WALI (2021) is the innovation lab that delivers camps and field programs in Lasbela.

 The WANG model